xenify-io/litepaper/README.md

 ## 🌊 XNF Liquidity

-- Integration with Uniswap V3, where all XNF is sourced from buybacks and is locked within the protocol at a full range pairing.
+- The protocol is integrated with Uniswap V3, where all XNF sided liquidity is sourced from buybacks and is locked within the protocol at a full range pairing.

 - 40% of the ETH collected from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.

 - 90% of the recycled ETH will be directed towards XNF-WETH protocol-owned liquidity provisioning.